sergey-melnychuk/doing-some-actors/doc/design-guide.md

      - synchronization required to actually produce value
    - `Stream` of events as an output channel from the Environment?
      - half-actor / half-iterable?
+   - `Channel` for Actor to publish result to
 1. When a new Actor is spawned under the taken Address:
    - Not Environment's problem - but User's one
    - If trying to spawn under taken Address